-Moon has won over thirty awards in writing and just as many in public speaking.
+Moon has won over forty awards in writing and thirty in public speaking.
 A sample of these include: Star Trek Strange New Worlds Contest; Critters Readers’ Choice Awards for Best Science Fiction and Fantasy Short Story of 2018, of 2019, of 2020; Best Author of 2019, of 2020; Best Writers’ Workshop of 2019, of 2020; Nora Roberts Novella Contest; and the Writers of the Future Contest, Vol. 35.

-Moon’s stories have appeared in numerous publications including Writers of the Future, Deep Magic, Future Science Fiction Digest, Star Trek: Strange New Worlds 2, and DreamForge Anvil in the Spring of 2021.
+Moon’s stories and articles have appeared in numerous publications including Writers of the Future, Deep Magic, Future Science Fiction Digest, Star Trek: Strange New Worlds 2, and DreamForge Anvil.

 Wulf Moon is a professional voice actor and has produced works for Hugo Award winners and bestselling authors like Mike Resnick, Jeff Wheeler, and Will McIntosh.
 Moon is podcast director at Future Science Fiction Digest.